 REQUIREMENTS TO OBTAIN A MARRIAGE LICENSE

-- Proof of date of birth (Government Issued Photo Identification or Certified Birth Certificate) AND…
+- Proof of Date of Birth (Government Issued Photo Identification or Certified Birth Certificate)

 - Proof of Social Security Number (for individuals that have been issued one.)